 Prototyping Acrylate Resin material (PR)

 Our Prototyping Acrylate resin material creates 3D printed objects from a base of photosensitive polymer liquid.
 That liquid is then solidified by UV light layer by layer to create a rigid and highly detailed prints which are comparable to injection molded plastics.
 The final product has a naturally smooth and shiny surface.

-Our resin 3D prints are offered in six different colors.
-Sculpteo can also create the color of your choosing, this option is only available on-demand and for series.
+Our resin 3D prints are offered in 3 different colors.
 You’ll find more information on the different colors available in the paragraph on colors and finishings.